-As hard as it is to believe, we must first recognize the fact that, of all the animals (and insects and organisms) living on the earth right now, most of them are extinct, which means most of the animals that we could have known, we will never get a chance to see.
+As hard as it is to believe, we must first recognize the fact that, of all the animals (which includes insects and organisms) living on the earth right now, most of them are extinct, which means most of the animals that we could have known, we will never get a chance to see.
 Why?
 We could say natural causes like catastrophic events, reduced food supply or competition from other animals but humans are the biggest cause of extinction today.

 The nation’s bald eagle which is the symbol of the United States of America was once in danger of becoming extinct.
-The Endangered Species Act protected the bald eagle, along with many other animals, plants and organisms, which is why the act must be protected now.
+The Endangered Species Act protected the bald eagle, along with many other animals, plants and organisms, which is why the act must be protected.
 As a member of Congress, I will fight every day to protect the Endangered Species Act by creating and passing legislation that protects scientists and their ability to analyze and produce the best data to maintain an effective list.

 It is difficult to propose legislation that protects animals without considering the enormous amount of pollution humans continue to create.
 We must invest like we never have before in clean energy and proper waste removal (see plans on Energy & Environment).

 As a member of Congress, I will do everything in my power to uphold PACT (Preventing Animal Cruelty and Torture Act), which already protects animals from animal cruelty.
 However, additionally, I want to ensure the true impact on animals, organisms and their environments and vice versa is known and included in every report submitted to congress and the President involving environment/energy issues.
 For example, the EPA (Environmental Protection Agency) should include animal impact statements in reports submitted so that members of Congress can have a true and accurate reflection on the impact on the environment.
 A holistic report will include an impact statement or section for the status of animals and organisms relative to the subject matter.
 If there is no impact, then the record should affirmatively confirm that.